Environmental Literacy at the Natural Resource Ecology Laboratory

 Environmental literacy provides people with the information they need to participate in discussions about managing the resources we all rely upon.
 Some projects educate elementary students, others high school and university students, and some help provide citizens with the information they need to play a role in policy decision making.
-From educating people about the ecology in their backyards to teaching people about our most pressing environmental issues, the following projects are a sample of the outreach done at NREL.
+From educating about the ecology of their backyards to teaching about our most pressing environmental issues, the following projects are a sample of the education and outreach done at NREL.

-In a project supported by the NASA Global Climate Change Education Project, a group of research scientists at Colorado State University are working with teachers and students at Poudre and Greeley-Evans School Districts, northern Colorado.
-We are creating classroom modules that use NASA data sets that teachers may use to instruct students about climate change.
+In a project supported by the NASA Global Climate Change Education Project, a group of research scientists at Colorado State University worked with teachers and students at the Poudre and Greeley-Evans School Districts in northern Colorado to create teaching modules.
+These modules use remote sensing datasets from NASA that teachers may use to instruct students about climate change.